November 19, 2020

 Span isn’t always a concern in the residential market.
 Nearly all homes have a layer of plywood or oriented strand board sheathing covered by a weather-resistant barrier.
 The metal panels are affixed to the sheathing and serve no structural role in these instances; their job is to keep the sheathing dry.
 A quality 29-gauge panel is more than adequate for this—which is why it’s used on nearly 80 percent of homes with metal panels.

 Despite this, thicker (lighter-gauge) panels can make sense for buildings in hail-prone areas, but not because of structural integrity.
 A 29-gauge metal panel can have the same impact-resistance rating from Underwriters’ Laboratory (UL) as a 26-gauge panel; the advantage of thicker metal panels in this case is that they are less prone to denting.
-If you live in a place like Cheyenne, Wyoming (the hail capital of North America) and are concerned about long-term appearance, thicker panels may be the better option for you.
+If your customer lives in a place like Cheyenne, Wyoming (the hail capital of North America) and is concerned about long-term appearance, thicker panels may be the better option.